 Passive smoking: Smoking results in negative effects not only on the health of a smoker but on the health of other people.

 Traffic congestion: The more people that use cars on roads, the heavier the traffic congestion becomes.

 Positive externality is a benefit from an economic activity experienced by an unrelated third party.
 Despite the benefits of economic activities that involve positive externalities, the externality also creates market inefficiencies.
 Positive externalities can also be distinguished as production and consumption externalities.

 Positive production externalities include:

-- Infrastructure development: Building a subway station in a remote neighborhood may benefit real estate agents who manage the properties in the area.
+Infrastructure development: Building a subway station in a remote neighborhood may benefit real estate agents who transact properties in the area.
 Real estate prices would likely increase due to better accessibility, and the agents would be able to earn higher commissions.

 Examples of positive consumption externalities are:

-- Vaccination: Benefits not only a person vaccinated but other people as well because of the probability of being infected decreases.
+Vaccination: Benefits not only the person vaccinated but other people in the community because the probability of being infected decreases.

 Solutions to Externalities

-The stricter definition of the property rights can limit the influence of economic activities on unrelated parties.
+A strict definition of property rights can limit the influence of economic activities on unrelated parties.
 However, it is not always a viable option since the ownership of particular things such as air or water cannot be unambiguously assigned to a particular agent.